TinEye/tineyeservices_net/README.rst

 C# library for TinEye Services
 ==============================

-The C# library provides classes with methods to call the TinEye Services MatchEngine, MobileEngine and MulticolorEngine API methods.
+**TinEyeServices** is a C# library for the MatchEngine, MobileEngine, and MulticolorEngine APIs.
+MatchEngine, MobileEngine and MulticolorEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.
+See `<http://services.tineye.com/>`_ for more information.

 Dependencies
 ============